Macrometacorp/docs/docs/photoniq/est/index.md

 title: Edge-Side Tagging
 ---

-The PhotonIQ Edge Side Tagging (EST) service moves resource-intensive third-party scripts, such as those used for advertising, analytics, tracking, and so on, from the end-user’s browser to the edge.
-This dramatically enhances web performance, security, and data privacy.
+PhotonIQ Edge-Side Tagging (EST) is an innovative solution that moves resource-intensive third-party scripts (used for advertising, analytics, tracking, and so on) from the end-user’s browser to the edge, dramatically enhancing both web performance and data privacy.

+## Benefits of EST

 Improved performance doesn't just enhance the user experience; it directly impacts the bottom line.
 The ripple effects of enhanced site performance, from reduced bounce rates to increased session duration, result in higher conversion rates and greater revenue.
+Especially for large e-commerce enterprises, even fractional improvements can yield substantial revenue gains.

-# Features
+## Features

-Key capabilities include:
+Key capabilities of EST include:

-## Performance

-### High Performance

-Offloads client third-party JavaScript such as Google Analytics or Bing to the edge, which improves website performance.
-The service significantly reduces the load time and overall latency for web pages, enhancing the user experience.

-### Scalability

-Handles growing numbers of tags, user interactions, and data volume without compromising site performance by distributing work across a scalable infrastructure.

-## Integration

-### Easy Integration

-Provides a straightforward JavaScript SDK and configuration snippets to seamlessly integrate the service into existing websites and apps with minimal code changes.

-### Cookie Proxying

-Proxies and manages cookies client-side, offering similar functionality as if the scripts were running natively in the browser.
-This maintains expected cookie behavior.

 ### Comprehensive Event Handling